alphywalfie/final/README.md

 ##Playing the Game - Controls

 Click on souls in the underworld to obliterate them.
-There are obstacles in place where your mouse cannot pass through.
+There are obstacles in place where your mouse cannot pass through and thus you will have to move around them.

 Souls will regenerate at a regular rate.
-Obstacles are in place which you will not be allowed to move your cursor through.

 Your performance in the rhythm game will affect the rate of soul regeneration in the underworld.
 Press 1, 2 or 3 for the notes when they reach the top bar.
 The more times you miss, the faster souls will regenerate in the underworld.